A Comprehensive Guide to Road Bike Selection

 Geometry

-The geometry of a road bike affects its handling and comfort.
+The geometry of a street bike affects its handling and comfort.
 Key parameters include:

 Components